viniciussiegle/Java-SQL-Stock-Data-Analysis/README.md

 3. **SMA Calculation:**
    - The system calculates the **Simple Moving Average (SMA)** for selected stocks over user-specified time periods.
-   - Efficient SQL queries are used to retrieve historical closing prices and calculate the moving average.
+   - SQL queries are used to retrieve historical closing prices and calculate the moving average.

 4. **EMA Calculation with Recursive CTEs:**
    - The project uses **Recursive Common Table Expressions (Recursive CTEs)** to query the database and calculate the **Exponential Moving Average (EMA)**, showcasing advanced SQL query techniques.